A Trusted Friend in a Complicated World

 Calling or texting us directions to “help” us pick you up faster

-Do this instead: Keep your “pin” (location marker) updated in the app, and then be patient.
+Do this instead: Practice Uber etiquette by keeping your “pin” (location marker) updated in the app, and then be patient.
 Instead of calling your driver to ask where he or she is, check the Uber app.
 “So many problems could be solved by people learning to use the app correctly and being patient,” says Solomon.
 Patience is one of the top etiquette rules for every situation, adds Sokolosky.

 Woman passenger giving directions to the driver